Package 'RGAN'

 value_function

 The value function for GAN training.
 Expects a function that takes discriminator scores of real and fake data as input and returns a list with the discriminator loss and generator loss.
-For reference see: .
-For convenience three loss functions "original", "wasserstein" and "f-wgan" are already implemented.
+For convenience four loss functions "original", "wasserstein", "wgan-gp", and "f-wgan" are already implemented.
 Defaults to "original".

 weight_clipper